 This course is an introduction to parameterized polynomial curves and surfaces with a view toward applications in computer graphics.
 It discusses both the algebraic and constructive aspects of these topics.
 Algebraic aspects include vector spaces of functions, special polynomial and piecewise polynomial bases, polynomial interpolation, and polar forms.

 Constructive aspects include the de Casteljau algorithm and the de Boor algorithm.
 Other topics may include an introduction to parametric surfaces and multivariate splines.

-MAT 364 Combinatorial Game Theory (3 cr.)
+MAT 340 Probability and Statistics (3 cr.)

-Prerequisite(s): MAT 258
+Prerequisite(s): MAT 200 or MAT 230, MAT 258